AdobeDocs/document-cloud-learn.en/help/sign/digitalid/digidentity-sign.md

 ---
-title: Register and sign using a [!DNL Digidentity] digital ID
+title: Register and sign using [!DNL Digidentity]
 description: Learn how to register and use your [!DNL Digidentity] digital ID with Acrobat Sign
 role: User
 product: adobe sign